LGSanders65/Equal-Opportunity-Diversity/README.md

-My project is regarding how Diversity is Achieved and also Critical
+My project is about: How Diversity is Achieved and also Critical

+Index.html file contains main page with link to second.html page

+I added JavaScript under my script.js file with a welcome note and thanking visitors for visiting my site that populates on my main page.

+My project was built mobile first and my media queries does scale up to handle larger devices.

+My project shows in second.html that images have been resized.

+I have 50 plus commits

+My styles.css folder contains background color, @media file and img